-Our principal research and development as well as significant elements of our sales and marketing and general and administrative activities are conducted at our headquarters in Israel, and we face significant competition for suitably skilled employees in Israel.
+Our principal research and development as well as significant elements of our sales and marketing and general and administrative activities are conducted at our headquarters in Israel, as well as in our development center in the Czech Republic, and we face significant competition for suitably skilled employees in both locations.
 The high-tech industry in Israel has experienced significant levels of employee attrition and currently faces a shortage of skilled human capital, including engineering, research and development and sales and customer support personnel.
 Many of the companies with which we compete for qualified personnel have greater resources than we do, and we may not succeed in recruiting additional experienced or professional personnel, retaining personnel or effectively replacing current personnel who may depart with qualified or effective successors.
+We are new to the Czech Republic and we do not yet have an established employer brand in the local market.
+As such, we need to invest resources on marketing Similarweb as a place to work in order to attract talent.
+This represents an additional cost as we establish ourselves and continue to expand in the Czech Republic.